-As you can see, the one who’s in control of determining the size and position of a widget is the Parent widget, not the Child widget.
+As you can see, the one in control of determining the size and position of a widget is the Parent widget, not the Child widget.

-This is constraints in short!
 This is too big a topic to continue in this article; if you want to read about this in more depth, check out the official docs.

 One of the ways is using AnimatedFoo widgets (also called Implicit Animation Widgets), where Foo is the property that you want animate.

 When working with AnimatedFoo widgets, you only have to worry about providing the property value.
 AnimatedFoo widgets handle the animation flow, or the transition from the old value to the new value whenever the property value changes.
 These will be important for our Mac dock later!

 There are different AnimatedFoo widgets for animating the different properties of a widget, like AnimatedScale, AnimatedOpacity, AnimatedSize, AnimatedContainer, etc. We’ll be making use of some of these AnimatedFoo widgets.
-You can learn more about them through the official docs.
+You can learn more about them in the official docs.

 When you’re trying to build animations or any kind of interaction, try to always break down the design into parts.
 Then, understand each part and its animations and how it’s affected by other components in the design.

-Below is a breakdown of our design:
+Below is a breakdown of our MacOS dock design: